SC461 - Data Center Interconnects for Hyper-scale Cloud & AI Networking

 This course should enable you to:

-• Describe the typical use cases addressed by data center interconnects, including requirements around transmission distances, system capacity, traffic profiles, data rates, protocols and transmission latency.
+- Describe the typical requirements for data center interconnects, including transmission distances, system capacity, traffic profiles, data rates, protocols and transmission latency.

-• Understand the system architecture of today’s data center interconnects, and which architectures are typically utilized in high-capacity data center interconnect deployments at 100G, 400G and 800G.
+- Understand the system architecture of today’s data center interconnects, and which architectures are typically utilized in high-capacity data center interconnect deployments at 400G and 800G, as well as how this will likely evolve towards 1.6T data rates.

-• Obtain an overview of the different standardization bodies relevant for data center interconnects such as IEEE, OIF and TIP, and how standardization will contribute to the next generation of DC architectures at 800G and beyond.
+- Obtain an overview of the different standardization bodies relevant for data center interconnects such as IEEE, OIF, OpenZR+ and OpenROADM MSA, and how they contribute to the next generation of DC architectures at 1.6T and beyond.

 Short Course Audience:

-This course is intended for engineers, researchers and technical managers who would like to gain a better understanding of data center interconnect technology, architectures and solutions.
+This course is intended for engineers, researchers and technical managers who would like to gain a better understanding of data center interconnect technology, architectures and solutions as used in hyperscale cloud & AI networking.
 Practical network implementations and system design trade-offs will be discussed in detail, such that the participants can obtain a good level of understanding for the challenges of today’s data center interconnect solutions.
 Participants should have a comprehensive knowledge in the field of fiber-optic transmission systems; no previous knowledge of data center architectures is required.

 Instructor Biography:

-Dirk van den Borne is a director of system engineering at Juniper Networks, where he leads a team of solution architects that advise operators on technology evolution across routing, transport, data center, campus and security.
-He specializes himself in the convergence of IP/MPLS and transport, and how developments in Ethernet, optical integration, and telemetry/analytics are shaping network architectures.
+Dirk van den Borne is a director of system engineering at Juniper Networks, where he leads a worldwide team of solution architects that advise operators on technology evolution across routing and transport.
+He specializes himself in the convergence of IP/MPLS and DWDM transport, and how developments in Ethernet, optical integration, and telemetry/analytics are shaping network architectures.

 Dirk obtained his Ph.D. in optical communications from the Eindhoven University of Technology.
 He has spoken frequently at major industry events, authored and co-authored over 100 peer-reviewed journal and conference contributions and holds several patents on optical communication.
 He served on various technical program committees, including currently on the OFC committee.
 He is based in Munich, Germany.

-Sander L. Jansen is vice-president and general manager for the infrastructure monitoring BU at ADVA Optical in Munich, Germany.
-Prior to ADVA, Sander was a technical team lead of the optical components group at Nokia Siemens Networks, responsible for the evaluation and specification of new optical components.
+Sander L. Jansen is vice-president and general manager for the infrastructure monitoring BU at Adtran in Munich, Germany.
+Prior to Adtran, Sander was a technical team lead of the optical components group at Nokia Siemens Networks, responsible for the evaluation and specification of new optical components.

 He received his Ph.D. degree with highest honors in electronic engineering from Eindhoven University of Technology.
 Sander authored and co-authored 10+ patents, one book chapter and more than 100 refereed papers and conference contributions.
-He has received several awards including the Young Investigator award from the IEEE Photonics Society “for pioneering contributions in optical OFDM for fiber-optic transmission systems”.
+He has received several awards including the Young Investigator award from the IEEE Photonics Society.

-Mark M. Filer is currently working at a Stealth Startup as area tech lead in photonics.
-Before that, Mark worked at Google as Optical Network Architect, focusing on campus, metro DCI, and wide-area network optical solutions, and next-gen datacenter network architectures.
-Prior to Google, Mark spent several years in Microsoft Azure HW and Networking teams in Redmond WA, Amazon Web Services in Seattle WA, and ADVA Optical Networking in Atlanta GA.
-He has numerous publications and patents in the areas of photonic integration, cloud-scale network architectures, open line systems, long-haul transmission, and DWDM system impairments.
-Mark has served on the OIF Board of Directors as Vice President.
+Mark M. Filer works at a Stealth Startup as Area Tech Lead in Photonics.
+Prior to that, Mark was at Google as Optical Network Architect, focusing on campus, metro DCI, and wide-area network optical solutions, and next-gen datacenter network architectures.
+Before Google, Mark spent 7 years in Microsoft Azure HW and Networking orgs in Redmond, WA, and 14 years in optical R&D at ADVA Optical Networking in Atlanta, GA.
+He has numerous publications and patents in the areas of cloud-scale open line systems, long-haul transmission, ROADM network architectures, and DWDM system impairments.
 He holds B.Sc. and M.Sc. degrees in electrical engineering from the Georgia Institute of Technology in Atlanta, GA.
+Mark previously served on the OIF Board of Directors as Vice President.